Moonraker (film): Plot

-Bond survives attacks by Jaws, Chang's replacement, during Rio Carnival and on the Sugarloaf Cable Car.
+Bond survives attacks by Jaws (Chang's replacement) during Rio Carnival and on the Sugarloaf Cable Car at Sugarloaf Mountain.
 After Jaws' cable car crashes, he is rescued from the rubble by Dolly, a young woman, and the two fall in love.
 Drax's forces capture Goodhead, but Bond escapes; he learns that the toxin comes from a rare orchid indigenous to the Amazon jungle.
 Bond travels the Amazon River and comes under attack from Drax's forces, before eventually locating his base.
-Captured by Jaws, Bond is taken to Drax and witnesses four Moonrakers lifting off.
+Captured by Jaws, Bond is taken to Drax and witnesses four Moonraker shuttles lifting off.
 Drax explains that he stole back the loaned Shuttle because another in his fleet had developed a fault during assembly.
-Bond and Goodhead are locked in a room under the launch platform, and narrowly escape being burned alive by the exhausts of Moonraker 5, which is carrying Drax, and pose as pilots on Moonraker 6.
+Bond and Goodhead are locked in a room under the launch platform, and narrowly escape being incinerated by the exhausts of Moonraker 5, which is carrying Drax, and then pose as pilots on Moonraker 6.
 The shuttles dock with Drax's space station, hidden from radar by a cloaking device.

-Bond and Goodhead disable the radar jamming cloaking device; the United States sends a platoon of Marines aboard another shuttle to intercept the now-visible space station.
-Jaws captures Bond and Goodhead, to whom Drax reveals his plan to destroy human life by launching 50 globes that would disperse the nerve gas into Earth's atmosphere.
+Bond and Goodhead disable the radar jamming cloaking device; the United States military sends a company of space marines aboard another shuttle to intercept the now-visible space station.
+Jaws captures Bond and Goodhead, to whom Drax reveals his plan to destroy humanity by launching fifty globes that would disperse the nerve gas into Earth's atmosphere.
 Drax had transported several dozen genetically perfect young men and women of varying races to the space station in the shuttles.
-They would live there until Earth was safe again for human life, their descendants a "new master race."
-Bond persuades Jaws to switch his allegiance by getting Drax to admit that anyone not measuring up to his physical standards, including him and Dolly, would be exterminated.
+They would live there until Earth was safe again for human life, with their descendants being a "new master race".
+Bond persuades Jaws to switch his allegiance by getting Drax to admit that anyone not measuring up to his physical standards, including Jaws and Dolly, would be exterminated.
 Jaws attacks Drax's guards, and a laser battle ensues between Drax's forces and Bond, Jaws, and the Marines.
 Drax's forces are defeated as the station is destroyed, while Bond shoots and ejects Drax into space.
 Bond and Goodhead use Drax's laser-armed Moonraker 5 to destroy the three launched globes and return to Earth.
 Jaws and Dolly, who ejected themselves in one of Drax's escape pods, are recovered by the Marines.
-Bond's superiors get a video feed of Moonraker 5 and are bemused to see Bond and Goodhead making love in zero gravity.
+Bond's superiors get a video feed of Moonraker 5 and are shocked to see Bond and Goodhead making love in zero gravity.